Well, a glaring discrepancy here that I mentioned earlier in the program has just been addressed by the Speaker of the House, Denny Hastert.

 Greetings, great to have you back, kicking off a brand new week of broadcast excellence.

-L. Rushbow, a living legend behind the golden EIB microphone at the Limbaugh Institute for Advanced Conservative Studies.
+El Rushball, a living legend behind the golden EIB microphone at the Limbaugh Institute for Advanced Conservative Studies.

-Now, Danny Hastert has sent a letter to the uh to the FBI and others, and he had a press conference still going on now.
+Now, Denny Hastert has sent a letter to the FBI and others, and he had a press conference.

-John Shimkus is speaking now.
+John Shimkis is speaking now.

-But uh Hastert said, since the communications appear to have existed for three years, these are the instant messages and emails of Mark Foley to the page.
+But Hastert said, since the communications appear to have existed for three years, these are the instant messages and emails of Mark Foley to the page.

-Since these communications appear to have existed for three years, there should be an investigation into the extent that there are persons who knew or had possession of these messages, but did not report them to the appropriate authorities.
+Since these communications appear to have existed for three years, there should be an investigation into the extent that there are persons who knew or had possession of these messages but did not report them to the appropriate authorities.

 It is important to know who may have had the communications and why they were not given to prosecutors before now.

-Haster just went out there and said, We, the Republicans, we did not have these instant messages.
+Haster just went out there and said, we, the Republicans, we did not have these instant messages.

 We did not know about these instant messages, but somebody did.